krahulreddy/Search/README.md

 # Search
-This repository contains code to test search engines like Elasticsearch and Solr.
+This repository contains code to test and compare search engines like Elasticsearch and Solr.

+It is still a work in progress!
+Any contributions/suggestions are welcome.
+UI will be improved soon :P

 ## Setup
 The index.html is a simple html file, and can be run in any browser.